 This New York City bucket list is perfect if you’re a first-time visitor to the city, or just still trying to check off the classics after a few visits.

 New York City has so many layers and is ever-changing.
 Honestly you could visit a thousand times and never experience it all.
 But some things will always remain classic, essential New York City experiences.

 And if you don’t know where to even start when it comes to trip planning, you’re in luck!
-I’ve teamed up with Hotels.com to bring you this most essential New York City bucket list.
-It covers all the most iconic things to see and do in NYC, introduces a few newbies but goodies, and suggests a few great places to stay to get you started.
+This most essential New York City bucket list covers all the most iconic things to see and do in NYC, introduces a few newbies but goodies, and suggests a few great places to stay to get you started.

 Where to stay in New York City